Aliases for DDX5 Gene

 Previous GeneCards Identifiers for DDX5 Gene

 DEAD box proteins, characterized by the conserved motif Asp-Glu-Ala-Asp (DEAD), are putative RNA helicases.
 They are implicated in a number of cellular processes involving alteration of RNA secondary structure, such as translation initiation, nuclear and mitochondrial splicing, and ribosome and spliceosome assembly.
 Based on their distribution patterns, some members of this family are believed to be involved in embryogenesis, spermatogenesis, and cellular growth and division.
 This gene encodes a DEAD box protein, which is a RNA-dependent ATPase, and also a proliferation-associated nuclear antigen, specifically reacting with the simian virus 40 tumor antigen.
-This gene consists of 13 exons, and alternatively spliced transcripts containing several intron sequences have been detected, but no isoforms encoded by these transcripts have been identified. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for DDX5 Gene

-DDX5 (DEAD (Asp-Glu-Ala-Asp) Box Helicase 5) is a Protein Coding gene.
-Among its related pathways are Proteoglycans in cancer and Translational Control.
-GO annotations related to this gene include enzyme binding and calmodulin binding.
+DDX5 (DEAD-Box Helicase 5) is a Protein Coding gene.
+Diseases associated with DDX5 include cartilage-hair hypoplasia.
+Among its related pathways are Proteoglycans in cancer and mRNA Splicing - Major Pathway.
+GO annotations related to this gene include nucleic acid binding and enzyme binding.
 An important paralog of this gene is DDX53.

 UniProtKB/Swiss-Prot for DDX5 Gene